-Clark's Bears in Lincoln, NH will be hosting three Merit Badge Fair days in June.
-We have talented Merit Badge Counselors that are specialized in Railroading, Mammal Study, Environmental Science, Music, Coin Collecting and Geology.
+Clark's Bears in Lincoln, NH will be hosting four Merit Badge Fair days in September.
+We have talented Merit Badge Counselors that are specialized in Railroading, Mammal Study, Environmental Science, Fire Safety, Coin Collecting, First Aid and Geology.
 Each day we will offer three different badges.
 All three badges can be completed in one day; as long as the prerequisite work has been completed adequately.
 After each presentation, the counselors will sign blue cards for Scouts who have attended and successfully completed all prerequisite work.
 This event does sell out, so book early.

-REGISTRATION - Registration is online only and must be received by May 20, 2019 to participate.
-Full payment is required by credit card at the time of registration..
+REGISTRATION - Registration is online only.
+Full payment is required by credit card at the time of registration.
 Scouts are able to register independently or with their entire Troop for the Merit Badge Fair.
-We recommend Scouts (especially younger scouts) attend no more than two Merit Badge presentations in one day.
+WE RECOMMEND SCOUTS CHOOSE NO MORE THAN TWO BADGE PRESENTATIONS PER DAY!

-CHECK-IN - Meet at the Anaconda Escape (water raft ride) Gate from 9:30-10:30 for check-in.
-At that time, your scouts will turn in their prerequisite work, pick up tickets and receive a hand stamp that allows you to come and go from the park during the day.
+CHECK-IN - Meet at the Anaconda Escape (water raft ride) Gate from 9:00-10:30 for check-in.
+At that time, your Scouts will turn in their prerequisite work, pick up tickets and receive a wrist band that allows you to come and go from the park during the day.
 Should you be arriving later than 10:30 please go to the railroad station for check-in.

 BLUE CARDS - The blue cards need to be signed in advance by your Scoutmaster and neatly filled out for each presentation you are taking.
 This includes the Scout's name, troop number, address and badge name on all three sections of the blue card.
 Simply attending a presentation does not mean a blue card will be signed.
 Scouts must complete prerequisite work, participate in discussions and activities and meet the requirements.